iifawzi/transactions-backend/README.md

 Time is money, save both.

 ## Goal
-This is an implementation of a simple backend system fulfilling the airbanl challenge, to save both, time and money of the future improvements!

 Building a system following the Domain driven design techniques might take some time at first, but for real, it will be a deal breaker in the future!
 What really matters in the end,